janbaykara/env-var/README.md

 ## Usage with dotenv

-There is no tight coupling between [env-var](https://www.npmjs.com/package/env-var) [dotenv](https://www.npmjs.com/package/dotenv).
+There is no tight coupling between [env-var](https://www.npmjs.com/package/env-var) and [dotenv](https://www.npmjs.com/package/dotenv).
 Just `npm install dotenv` and use it whatever way you're used to.
 This loose coupling is a good thing since it reduces package bloat - only install what you need!

 You can use `dotenv` with `env-var` via a `require()` calls in your code or preloading it with the `--require` or `-r` flag in the `node` CLI.